Naked Yoga Class: Benefits and What to Expect

-If you’re intrigued by the idea of joining a naked yoga session, first do your research: find a reputable yoga studio that sets clear boundaries and expectations for the yoga class.
+If you’re intrigued by the idea of nude yoga practice, first do your research: find a reputable yoga studio that sets clear boundaries and expectations for the yoga class.

-If a series of Sun Salutations in the buff surrounded by other disrobed yogis sounds too intimidating at first, you can always give it a try in the privacy of your own home, where there are no other eyes wandering the room.
+If a series of Sun Salutations in the buff surrounded by other disrobed yogis sounds too intimidating at first, you can always try a naked workout in the privacy of your own home, where there are no other eyes wandering the room.

 After all, the goal of naked yoga is not about seeing or being seen by others.
 Like all kinds of yoga, it is meant to be an introspective and individually insightful experience.
 So strip down, grab your towel and mat, and give it a try!

 - Little India Features.
 “Naked Yoga Anyone.”
 Little India: Overseas Indian, NRI, Asian Indian, Indian American, 1 Sept.
 2017, littleindia.com/naked-yoga-anyone/.